PsyControLab/PsyControl/README.md

 ### Mission & Collaboration:

 We aim to merge physics, neuroscience, and AI to develop models that predict and influence mental health.
-Collaborating with entities like The Adaptive Mind, DFG Research Unit 2107, and NCAD, we're at the forefront of computational psychiatry.

 ### Join & Contact Us: